hibetterheyj/Notes4Review_21Spring/MICRO-502_Aerial_Robotics_Notes.md

   - Fixed-tilt

-    don't need additional motors
+    easier controller; don't need additional motors; lightweight; cannot achieve optimal performance

   - Variable-tilt: change tilt of propellers to achieve desired motion

-    can achieve optimal configuration but with **complex mechatronics and control**
+    can achieve optimal configuration in given task but with complex mechatronics and control

 ## :ballot_box_with_check: Checkpoints